William L. Webster

-William Lawrence Webster (born September 17, 1953) is an American lawyer, former politician and convicted felon from Missouri.
+William Lawrence Webster (born September 17, 1953) is an American lawyer and former politician from Missouri.
 He served in the Missouri House of Representatives and later as the 39th Attorney General of Missouri from 1985 to 1993.
 After failing to win election as governor in 1992, Webster pleaded guilty to felony embezzlement.
+He served two years at the Federal Correctional Complex at Florence, Colorado, prisoner number 27095.

 Early life and career

 William Lawrence Webster is the son of the late Richard M. Webster, who was a prominent Missouri State Senator, and Janet Webster.
 Webster was born and raised in Carthage, Missouri and was a graduate of Carthage Senior High School.
 He attended Missouri Southern State College and the University of Kansas.
 He received his J.D. degree from the University of Missouri–Kansas City.

 After law school, Webster worked as an attorney in private practice in Joplin, Missouri.
 He married the former Susan Tieman of Kansas City and they have three sons.

 Political career

 Webster was elected to Missouri House of Representatives in 1980 and re-elected in 1982.
 He was recognized as the outstanding first term representative by the Missouri Times in 1981 and in 1983 his colleagues recognized him as one of three outstanding members of the House of Representatives.

 In 1984, at the age of 31, he was elected as Attorney General of Missouri, succeeding John Ashcroft.
 Webster was the youngest person to serve in that position since Robert Franklin Walker was elected as attorney general in 1892, also at the age of 31.
 Webster was re-elected in 1988.

 Webster was the defendant of record in the Webster v.
 Reproductive Health Services case before the United States Supreme Court in 1989.
 The court ultimately decided in favor of Webster, representing the State of Missouri.

 In 1992, Webster was the Republican nominee for Governor of Missouri, after defeating Roy Blunt and Wendell Bailey in the Republican Primary.
 The campaign for governor was marked by allegations of corruption relating to a state workers compensation fund that Webster managed as attorney general.
 Amidst the scandal, Webster lost the general election to Democrat Mel Carnahan by a wide margin.